jannis-kiriasis/insured/README.md

 As mentioned above, all the colour combinations used for text passed a contrast ratio test.
 During the testing phase, the white fonts on the red backgrounds (only used to style buttons) resulted low in contrast ratio.
 The red colour was adjusted to pass and achieve an accessibility score of WCAG AAA.

-I've also used alt tags to describe images and aria labels to describe links and images used as background images.
+I've also used alt tags to describe images and aria labels to describe links.
 The pages have been structured using semantic HTML markup.

 The Lighthouse accessibility test also reports an accessibility score of 100/100.